 Principal Investigator

-• Principal investigator for the past 17 years
+• Principal investigator for 23 years

 • Dr. Jensen is an endoscopic, clinical, and outcomes investigator funded by the NIH, the VA Merit Review Research Service, and GI Foundations